joseph-xylon/sherlockbench-client-standardized-dv/README.md

 Create a couple of config files:

-A `resources/config.yaml` should look like this (uncomment sections as appropriate):
+A `resources/config.yaml` looks like this:
 ```
 ---